Your dream’s come true, you’re finally in Japan!

 As you can see, this is just the tip of the iceberg in terms of what’s available to read in Japanese even when you’re not in Japan!

-I hope you feel inspired to find something you love and increase your Japanese reading collection!
+I hope you feel inspired to find some easy Japanese short stories to add to your reading collection!

 If you liked this post, something tells me that you'll love FluentU, the best way to learn Japanese with real-world videos.